ADA-GWU/understanding-the-systems-with-complex-connections-FuadJfrv/README.md

 Install JRE if you haven't already (installion takes a couple of seconds) https://www.java.com/en/download/manual.jsp

+If you want to verify whether you have it installed or not, open command line (or terminal) and type "java -version" (without the quotes), the version installed should be 1.8 or higher

 Running the app if you are on WINDOWS (If you are on MAC/LINUX scroll down)